Tools and Downloads

 Losing weight is a process, so don’t throw in the towel after one week.
 You are tackling the very behaviour that led to your weight gain, and that takes real time.
 You are not alone if you find change difficult, and uncomfortable.
 It’s actually easier to form bad habits than turn them around.

 After three weeks of committed effort, the process of transformation should start to “kick in.”
 For example, if you cut out sugar and sugar substitutes for three weeks, you will lose your cravings for sweets.
 That’s because you are re-training your tastebuds.
-Practise portion control for three weeks, and your stomach will become satisfied with smaller amounts.
+Practice portion control for three weeks, and your stomach will become satisfied with smaller amounts.
 Your body is adapting to a healthier lifestyle.

 A three-week commitment is also vital for information gathering about your eating patterns.
 Monitor yourself, but make no judgments.
 Simply observe.
 Your daily food record and weekly weigh-in will show, for example, whether the four food groups are represented, whether you are consuming enough calories, whether your weight fluctuates for hormonal reasons, whether some days you are hungrier than others without any apparent explanation, and whether stress triggers food cravings.
 Knowing these things about yourself (that your food intake is balanced and you are not starving, that you are a classic emotional eater who needs to learn non-food techniques for dealing with stress, etc.) will keep you from becoming demoralized.